-- A. Considering the grant program objectives and desired outcomes.
-Discuss proposed education and outreach tools and methods to effectively reach the highest number or percentage of the target audience.
-Describe the project plans and assessments that form the basis for the proposed activities and expected results.
-Describe what methods will be used to recruit the target audience.
-Describe how the proposed activities were selected to maximize the anticipated results. - B. Identify proposed education and outreach events and activities that will help to 1) effectively reach the highest number of boaters and reduce boat sewage discharges, and 2) reach and engage boating facility operators to inform them about the availability of DBW grant funds for installation and maintenance of pumpout stations at their facilities.
+- A. Describe the education and outreach tasks you will use to achieve the desired outcomes.
+Please specify the tools, methods, strategies used for each of the tasks.
+Describe how the proposed tasks were selected and how they are expected to maximize the anticipated results. - B. Identify proposed education and outreach events and activities that will help to 1) effectively reach the highest number of boaters and reduce boat sewage discharges, and 2) reach and engage boating facility operators to inform them about the availability of DBW grant funds for installation and maintenance of pumpout stations at their facilities.
 Describe assessments that form the basis for the proposed activities and expected results.
-Describe how the proposed activities were selected to maximize the anticipated results. - C. Describe and quantify the frequency the audience will be exposed to clean boating messages such as "Save the Waters You Love". - D. Submit a list of education and outreach materials you are planning to develop and identify your plans for distributing these materials. - E. Include how you will measure and document the outcomes and impacts of your educational efforts.
+Describe how the proposed activities were selected to maximize the anticipated results. - C. Describe and quantify the frequency the audience will be exposed to clean boating messages such as the current tagline: "Save the Waters You Love". - D. Submit a list of education and outreach materials you are planning to develop and identify your plans for distributing these materials. - E. Include how you will measure and document the outcomes and impacts of your educational efforts.
 Describe the logistics of your evaluation plan: i.e., how, and when will you gather evaluation data.
-Describe how you will use the evaluation results beyond the reporting requirements for this grant. - Monitoring (Max.
+Describe how you will use the evaluation results beyond the reporting requirements for this grant. - 2.
+Monitoring (Max.
 25 total).
 The proposal must include a monitoring component for the pumpouts and dump stations in the targeted geographic region for which you are applying.

 Monitoring can be hired through a subcontractor, or it can be performed directly by the grantee.
 Physical pumpout and dump station monitoring shall occur at bi-annual intervals for consistent data collection and analysis.
-Monitoring data collected must be uploaded to the Pumpout Nav App and reported to DBW.
-This information will assist DBW in determining the use, operational status, and condition of the pumpout and dump station systems.
 This component will involve traveling to each of the marinas with a sewage pumpout and dump station in the targeted geographic region to take readings, replace minor parts, install signage, etc. as described below.